 “From 1959 to 1964 I was an Electronics Engineer with Canadian Aviation Electronics on Cote deLiesse Road in Montreal.
 In early 1961 CAE was awarded a contract from the Canadian Army todesign and manufacture an Iconorama display system for the government bunker being built near Carp,Ontario.
 This system was to read teletype messages containing target information, originating from NORAD SAGE computers at Colorado Springs, then decode, translate and draw the target information on the theater screen.”

-Webmaster note: Brian Johannesson visited the Diefenbunker from his home south of Toronto in the summer of 2012 to see what we were doing about the FWC and the ICONORAMA.
+Brian Johannesson visited the Diefenbunker from his home south of Toronto in the summer of 2012 to see what we were doing about the FWC and the ICONORAMA.
 Unfortunately none of the staff showed much interested in pursuing anything about the device and nothing further was done about this important technological achievement.
-In fact no funds were even made available to complete the ‘dressing’ of the FWC reconstruction and the room has fallen into disrepair because of lack of interest by the staff.
-The ICONORAMA was a mainstay of graphical information transmission and display from its installation circa 1961 to its disposal circa 1967?
+In fact no funds were ever made available to complete the ‘dressing’ of the FWC reconstruction and the room has fallen into disrepair (broken desks, missing signs, etc.).
+The ICONORAMA was a mainstay of graphical information transmission and display from its installation circa 1961 to its disposal circa 1966?

-Iconorama – View a simulation of the iconorama display in the Federal Warning Centre (FWC) that would have been transmitted from NORAD HQ to the Diefenbunker.
+Iconorama – A five slide simulation of the icinorama display in the Federal Warning Centre (FWC) that would have been transmitted from NORAD HQ to the Diefenbunker is illustrated below.
 This simulation was produced by bunker volunteer Amber Peters for continuous display in the Federal Warning Centre reconstruction to illustrate the type of images that would have been projected on the front screen by the Iconorama.
-Because the video projector was removed from that room (for reasons unknown) some years ago, the display has not been functional for many years.
+The video projector that was acquired and installed for this simulation was removed from the Ops display room some years ago.

 Mr. Johannesson was given the task of designing the Decoder unit for that system which was to decode teletype messages from NORAD HQ in Colorado Springs and display the results on the theater screen.

 Many of the US and Canadian HQs had ICONORAMA displays that were used by the military and civilians involved in vital decision making.
-I was shown an operational version as late as the mid-80s when I visited one of the US facilities.
-(The Carp FWC version was apparently disposed of in the late 60s/early 70s), In the case of the Federal Warning Centre in the CEGHQ at Carp, the ICONORAMA image was displayed in the front of a theatre-like room so that all of the decision input officials would be able to provide advice to the Federal Warning Officer (FWO) seated at the centre of the top row.
+I was shown an operational version as late as the mid-80s when I visited one of the US facilities (Mount Weather, Virginia).
+(The Carp FWC version was apparently disposed of in the late 60s), In the case of the Federal Warning Centre in the CEGHQ at Carp, the ICONORAMA image was projected to a screen at the front of a theatre-like room so that all of the decision input officials would be able to provide advice to the Federal Warning Officer (FWO) seated at the centre of the top row.
 The FWO would be responsible for initiating warning messages to Provincial Warning Officers located in various Regional HQs (usually associated the Provincial capitals) across the country.
 These warning messages would /could result in evacuations being ordered, stay put instructions being issued, sirens being sounded and many other measures being initiated.